 For Training Purposes

-VR can train students with a very audio-visual and realistic approach.
+VR can train students with a very audio-visual technology and realistic approach.
 For example, students can learn a foreign language without being in a foreign country.
 The virtual environment in the simulation can train students to speak the language according to the situation.
 Students can interactively learn about history eliminating normal ways of learning.
 Moreover, medical students can practice performing surgery in a simulated environment using highly detailed graphics produced by the VR headsets before they start to operate on real humans.
 Risk reduces if the e-learning module involves any practical training, integrating elements of VR into training.

 Replacing Existing Equipment